SkylineCommunications/dataminer-docs/connector-help/connector_help/Omneon_Spectrum_System.md

 The **Add All Enclosure DVEs** button creates DVEs for all the enclosures available in the Enclosure Table and set its DVE Status column to *ON*.
 The **Delete All Enclosure DVEs** button removes enclosure DVEs that were created before and sets the DVE Status column to *OFF* for all the devices.
 You can also use the button in the **DVE Status** column to add or delete specific DVEs.

-The **Automatic Enclosure DVE Creation** toggle button determines the behavior of this driver when a new enclosure module row is added in the **Enclosure Table**.
+The **Automatic Enclosure DVE Creation** toggle button determines the behavior of this connector when a new enclosure module row is added in the **Enclosure Table**.

-- If it is *Enabled*, this driver will automatically generate a new DVE for the new enclosure module.
+- If it is *Enabled*, this connector will automatically generate a new DVE for the new enclosure module.
-- If it is *Disabled*, this driver will not generate a DVE automatically.
+- If it is *Disabled*, this connector will not generate a DVE automatically.
 Instead you will need to click the toggle button in the **DVE Status** column (setting it to *ON*) to generate a new DVE for this device.
-- If it is *General configuration*, the behavior of the driver for the Enclosure Table DVEs will depend on the value of the **Automatic General DVE Creation** parameter.
+- If it is *General configuration*, the behavior of the connector for the Enclosure Table DVEs will depend on the value of the **Automatic General DVE Creation** parameter.

 The **Enclosure DVE Loading Status** progress bar shows the progress of the loading of the DVEs.
 Note that there may be some delay before DVEs are shown in the Surveyor.